albertbellonch/bellonch.com/_posts/2017-05-31-face-to-face-short-circuit-by-daft-punk.md

 {% include youtube-video.html id="ZXhwXhv37Ps" %}

-*The eigth song, a singular folk classic from a great singer-songwriter, can be enjoyed [here](/love-chronicles-by-al-stewart).*
+*The eighth song, a singular folk classic from a great singer-songwriter, can be enjoyed [here](/love-chronicles-by-al-stewart).*